uniswap-python/uniswap-python/docs/getting-started.rst

 .. warning::

     Always check the expected price before executing a trade.
-It's important that you're using a pool with adequate liquidity, or else you may suffer significant losses! (see :issue:`198`)
+It's important that you're using a pool with adequate liquidity, or else you may suffer significant losses! (see :issue:`198` and :issue:`208`)

     Use the Uniswap version with the most liquidity for your route, and if using v3, make sure you set the ``fee`` parameter to use the best pool.